sangling/OfficeDocs-AppCompliance/Teams/surveymonkey-surveymonkey.md

 Team Size, MS User ID, SM User ID, MS tenant ID are logged when a person first initiates contact with our integration

-All of these logs are protected and only accessible via our company intranet, and only accessible by people who have the relevant permissions
+All of these logs are protected and only accessible via our company intranet, and only accessible by people who have the relevant permissions.

 #### Storing and securing organizational data